 Providing a supportive environment for our students and families ensures the best chance for our students to thrive, both academically and personally.

-Elwyn partners with Cornerstone to provide education support through Title 1 and Act 89 funding for students.
+CORA partners with Cornerstone to provide education support through Title 1 and Act 89 funding for students.
 These services are designed to help students reach their full potential academically.
-Elwyn services at Cornerstone include:
+CORA services at Cornerstone include:

 – Small group Reading and Math support